OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 InstructionsCELC2123

-Should I take an OBD1 or OBD2 scanner for my car?
+Do I need an OBD1 or OBD2 scanner for my car?

 You should pick a scanner that is compatible with your vehicle.
 Also, pay attention to the features a scanner offers as they differ from unit to unit.